CloudLabsAI-Azure/github-copilot-for-managers/labfiles/exercise2.md

    ![](../media/git_co_man-e1-g1.png)

-   >**Getting Started:** Power BI Desktop is a free application that allows you to connect to, transform, and visualize your data.
+   >**Getting Started:** Power BI Desktop allows you to connect to, transform, and visualize your data.
 It's the primary tool for creating interactive reports and dashboards.

 1. In the app window, click **Sign in** (top-right) to start the login process.